Skip to main content

 • Meanwhile, on the other side of the partition, a different node may commit something that conflicts with A’s envelope — because that side doesn’t know A’s envelope committed either.

 This race is not unique to Swytch.
-It’s the same race every distributed database has, just with different specific shapes.
-A Raft-based system can return success to a client and then lose leadership before the write replicates to a majority; a primary-replica system can acknowledge a write that never reaches the replica before failover.
+It’s the same race every distributed system has, just with different specific shapes.
+A Raft-based system can return ABORT to a client when leadership is lost mid-write, but the entry may still be in this node’s log; whether it survives depends on the next election.
+A primary-replica system can acknowledge a write that never reaches the replica before failover, leaving the write’s fate up to the failover script.
 The shape differs; the race doesn’t go away.

 Detection and recovery, today

-When holographic divergence occurs in the current implementation (whether from the race above or any other cause), the only signal is log output.
+When divergence occurs in the current implementation (from the race above or any other cause), the only signal is log output.
 Both sides of the now-healed partition log that divergence has been detected, with enough detail to identify which keys are affected.
 There is no programmatic detection API.
 There is no recovery tooling.

 Swytch Cloud will provide the recovery path.
 Cloud holds the authoritative causal log across regions, can arbitrate between divergent branches, and gives you tools for reconciliation.
-Until Cloud ships, any deployment that encounters holographic divergence is effectively done.
+Until Cloud ships, the recovery path for the specific failure case above is application-level.

 Holographic mode as a future design axis